mateenshaikh/ICScreator-browser-plugin/README.md

-# Official method for the "correct" ICS
+# Official method provided by TRU

 TRU room bookings lets you download your schedule into an ICS.
   1. Go to [Room bookings](https://rbookportal02pd.tru.ca/portal/p/)